Artotim/react-native-geolocation-state/README.md

 ### useGeolocationState

 A hook that provides access to the current geolocation state.
-It automatically updates when the geolocation state changes.
+It automatically updates and triggers a re-render when state changes.

 #### Example